-Just like our physical health, our mental health goes through cycles with changing times.
+Our mental health goes through cycles with changing times, like our physical health.
 Sometimes, things are great, and other times, not so much.
 This realization makes it easier for many to talk about their mental health issues.
 Our selection of mental health quotes encourages us to be aware of the impact of mental health, start a conversation, and look out for the mental health of ourselves and others.

-The World Health Organisation recently reported that one in every four (about 450million) people worldwide have some form of mental ill-health.
+The World Health Organisation recently reported that one in every four, about 450 million people worldwide, has mental ill-health.
 These issues range from the mildest forms of anxiety disorders to severe conditions like chronic depression and schizophrenia.

-Unfortunately, even with access to information, there’s still a stigma associated with mental health topics that prevent the majority from seeking help.
+Unfortunately, even with access to information, there’s still a stigma associated with mental illnesses that prevent the majority from seeking help.
 According to this WHO report, about 67% of persons dealing with mental issues do not seek professional help.

 These mental health quotes bring to the fore the importance of these discussions.
-And specifically, the need for anyone with mental ill-health to seek help as they would for a physical ailment.
+And specifically, to help raise awareness, reduce stigma, and point to the need for anyone with mental ill-health to seek help as they would for a physical ailment.

 Related: To find out more about mental illness, mental health, its prevalence, and some of the work to address it check out our list of mental health facts and statistics.